hpcaitech/ColossalAI/colossalai/inference/README.md

 # Step 1: create a model in "transformers" way
 model_path = "lmsys/vicuna-7b-v1.3"
 model = transformers.LlamaForCausalLM.from_pretrained(model_path).cuda()
-# tokenizer = transformers.LlamaTokenizer.from_pretrained(model_path)
-# You can pre-define a tokenizer or use our default one

 # Step 2: create an inference_config
 inference_config = InferenceConfig(